 Gladiator (2000) Director: Ridley Scott

-Gladiator is the modern warrior-revenge epic film.
-Of course, the film stars Russell Crowe, in his finest performance as the Spaniard-Roman general, Maximus Decimus Meridius, alongside Joaquin Phoenix, the pale and greedy son, Commodus, who murders his father, the noble Marcus Aurelius, in pursuit of power.
-Maximus is favored by Marcus Aurelius for his many victories in war, including against the Goths, and thus he is intended to succeed emperor Marcus Aurelius as ruler of Rome.
-Maximus is dismissed and sold into slavery, while his family is killed.
-As a slave he eventually proves himself as a gladiator, entertaining large crowds, until he is brought to fight in the coliseum.
-His identity is revealed as he defies the will of the emperor and Cicero meets with him in private to arrange an escape and a coup, as his armies are still faithful, but it fails and he brought back to the ring to fight.
-After defeating every great warrior, the emperor Commodus, himself, goes to battle Maximus.
-He stabs Maximus before the fight secretly, but Maximus still kills him.
-Before he dies, he calls for reforms in Rome.
+An essential modern warrior-revenge film, Gladiator reinvigorated historical epic movie-making from its long dormant slumber.
+Starring Russell Crowe in his finest performance as the Spaniard-Roman general, Maximus Decimus Meridius or “The Spaniard,” he is joined by Joaquin Phoenix as Commodus, the pale and greedy son who murders his father, the noble Roman Emperor Marcus Aurelius (Richard Harris).
+The warrior Maximus is favored by Marcus Aurelius over his own son, for his many victories in war including against the Goths, and thus he is expected to succeed emperor Marcus Aurelius as ruler of Rome.
+However, when Commodus violently seizes power, Maximus is dismissed and left for dead but Maximus escapes from the Praetorian guard and races home to Spain where tragically his estate has been destroyed.
+His wife and children have been crucified in the ultimate moral transgression.
+Battered from his injuries Maximus collapses and is sold into slavery.
+As a slave, Maximus quickly proves himself to be a skilled gladiator, entertaining large crowds, until he is brought to Rome to fight in the Colosseum.
+His identity is revealed as he defies the will of the emperor and even Cicero meets with him in private to arrange an escape and a coup d’etat, as his armies are still faithful, but it fails and Maximus is brought back to the ring to fight.
+After defeating every great warrior, Maximus finally reveals his identity to the Emperor before Commodus, himself, enters into battle against Maximus.
+He secretly stabs Maximus before the fight in order to gain the upper hand, but Maximus nevertheless kills Commodus.
+Before he dies, Maximus calls for reforms in Rome.
 The film closes as he appears again with his family among wheat fields, after death.